Thomascountz/Thomascountz.github.io_old/_portfolio/1_project.md

 <br>
 <h1>What did I learn?</h1>
 <br>
-<p>Well if I haven't gone through it all already, I've learned TDD with RSpec, OOP and separation of concerns, and to have fun trying new things!</p>
+<p>If I haven't gone through it all already, I've learned TDD with RSpec, OOP principals and separation of concerns, and to have fun trying new things!</p>